Commvault/Kubernetes/backup/AppConsistency/README.md

-Application-Consistent Backups for Kubernetes Using CvTasks
+#Application-Consistent Backups for Kubernetes Using CvTasks

 To implement application-consistent backups for Kubernetes, you can execute tasks before and after taking volume snapshots.

 Contains set of YAMLs needed by Commvault Kubernetes Agent to take application-consistent backups.

-Install:
-kubectl apply -k deploy/
+Install Applicatin Consistency CRDs: kubectl apply -k deploy/

 Read more at.